howardjones/network-weathermap/README.md

    http://creativecommons.org/licenses/by/2.5/

-Other libraries in the vendor/ directory are provided by third-parties. `composer info` will provide licensing information per component.
+Other libraries in the vendor/ directory are provided by third-parties. `composer info` will provide licensing information per component for php components.